 Although maintaining a current DOT certification is very important, the actual DOT physical exam should not feel like a big deal.
 Statcare works to make sure that it is a quick and painless experience for you so that you can get back on the road as soon as possible.

 The DOT Physical Exam

-The DOT physical exam itself should not take more than 30 minutes to complete.
-Again, the main point is for the DOT medical examiner to assess your current health (both mental and physical) and decide if you can safely meet the needs of the job.
-Statcare DOT Medical examiners are looking at your current health as well as what your health might look like over the next year, while your DOT medical card is valid.
-They are also ensuring that nothing in your medical history has the potential to impact the way you perform your duties currently.
-It helps to remember that these doctors are not looking to fail you during your DOT physical, only to keep you safe while you’re on the road for long hours.
+The DOT physical exam should not take more than 30 minutes to complete.
+Statcare DOT Medical examiners look at your current and future health for as long as your card is valid.
+They also ensure that nothing in your medical history will impact the way you perform your duties.
+Our doctors don’t want to fail you during your DOT physical, only to keep you safe while you’re on the road for long hours.

 The physical exam includes a urine test to check the health of your kidneys.
 Typically, DOT medical examiners are looking for early signs of high blood pressure, diabetes or kidney infections.
 It is also possible that they will include a drug and alcohol component to the urine test.
 Again, it’s a quick test that you should not feel intimidated by.

 Commercial Drivers will also need to complete a vision test for acuity and color vision.
 You are allowed to use your glasses for this test, so don’t forget to bring them with you on the day of your DOT physical exam.
 Our providers may perform an Audiometry, checking if you can hear a forced whisper from 5 feet away.
 If you fail this, you will be prescribed to wear hearing aids.
 They will also check your heart, especially if you have a history of heart trouble.